jennaluz/KSim/README.md

 ## Quick Start
 1. Enter the following command in your terminal to clone this repository
-- Using HTTP
+- using HTTP
 ```
 git clone https://github.com/jennaluz/KSim.git
 ```

-- Using SSH
+- using SSH
 ```
 git clone git@github.com:jennaluz/KSim.git
 ```